koii-network/docs/develop/build-dapps-with-koii/using-nfts-as-content/fetching-nft-data.md

 ### From the Koii Nodes via the Mainnet API

 If you are using Atomic NFTs, there is often a lot of additional information such as attention tracking counts, total KOII rewards, and bridging information.
-To fetch full NFT records, you can query the Koii Mainnet Gateway APIs as shown below:
+To fetch full NFT records, you can query the Koii mainnet gateway APIs as shown below:

 ```javascript
 // Some code showing how to query mainnet.koii.live for the latest NFT states